jitt-team/fluent-calculations-primitives/.github/README.md

 TDD falls short of communicating more complex test cases to business people as it relies on quite granular decomposition.
 Splitting up some algorithms is not always a good option too, due to loss of the original conciseness.
 Troubleshooting calculations happening in a production environment is impossible without deploying some manual logging that makes code noisy and less readable.
 </p>
 <p>
-This project attempts to provide a clean way to get an **"X-ray"** of calculations or business logic.
+This project attempts to provide a clean way to get an <b>"X-ray"</b> of calculations or business logic.
 </p>
 </div>